Netcentric/vault-upgrade-hook/README.md

 The *Vault-Upgrade-Hook* is an easy way to add additional logic to the installation of content packages instead of implementing and creating new Jars for every job.
 For example it can be used to upgrade existing user generated content.

 The Hook runs so called `UpgradeAction`s embedded in `UpgradeInfo`s.
-Out-of-the-box Groovy script and Sling Pipe actions are supported.
+Out-of-the-box GroovyConsole scripts and SlingPipes are supported.

 ## Feature Overview